kubernetes/contributor-site/content/en/resources/code-of-conduct.md

 ---
 title: Code Of Conduct
-description: The CNCF Code of Conduct
 weight: 100
+description: |
+  The Code of Conduct serves as a set of rules used by the Kubernetes community to establish a safe, respectful and inclusive environment.
 ---

-# CNCF Community Code of Conduct v1.0
+# Kubernetes Community Code of Conduct

+The Kubernetes Community abides by the [CNCF Code of Conduct].

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Kubernetes Code of Conduct Committee via conduct@kubernetes.io.

+[CNCF Code of Conduct]: https://github.com/kubernetes/community/blob/master/code-of-conduct.md

 Other languages available:
 - [Chinese/中文](https://github.com/cncf/foundation/blob/master/code-of-conduct-languages/zh.md)